 Since the time of Jesus, a city on a hill has served as a metaphor for a place that serves as a beacon, driving back the darkness, calling people to it, and setting an example for others to follow.

 One such “city” is set on a hill overlooking the small town of Hawthorne, N.Y..
 Rosary Hill is one of the homes run by the Dominican Sisters of Hawthorne, an order of nuns dedicated to to the care of those with incurable cancer.

-She took a three month nursing course and in the fall of 1896, moved into a three room flat on the impoverished Lower East Side of New York.
+In the fall of 1896, Rose moved into a three room flat on the impoverished Lower East Side of New York.
 From there she began to nurse the poor with incurable cancer.
 In 1898 she was joined in her work by Alice Huber and together they began to attract other women to join them.

 The sisters took in only the most destitute, providing them with the care they needed and doing so without accepting any form of compensation.
-They do not accept Social Security, Medicare, private health insurance, or even donations from families of their charges.
 Mother Mary Alphonsa felt that doing so may prejudice them in their treatment of the afflicted.

 In 1901 Mother established Rosary Hill in a small hamlet in Westchester County, about twenty miles north of New York City.
 The community came to be called Hawthorne, in honor of her father.
 Rosary Hill still serves the poor with incurable cancer along with other homes in Philadelphia and Atlanta.